Skip to content

 400 South Peoria Street, Chicago, IL 60607

-Justin Favela, Eric J. García, Francisco Guevara, Dan45 Hernandez, Juan Molina Hernández, John Jota Leaños, Guadalupe Maravilla, Yvette Mayorga, Daisy Quezada Ureña, Krystal Ramirez, Sandy Rodriguez, Xochi Solis, José Villalobos with new contributions by Alberto Aguilar, Ariella Granados, and Sebastián Hidalgo
+Alberto Aguilar, Justin Favela, Eric J. García, Ariella Granados, Francisco Guevara, Dan45 Hernandez, Juan Molina Hernández, Sebastián Hidalgo, John Jota Leaños, Guadalupe Maravilla, Yvette Mayorga, Daisy Quezada Ureña, Krystal Ramirez, Sandy Rodriguez, Xochi Solis, Alfredo Vilchis, Daniel Vilchis, José Villalobos

-Contemporary Ex-Votos is the first exhibition to pair 19–20th-century retablos from the NMSU Permanent Art Collection, the largest collection of retablos in the U.S., with new works by contemporary Latinx artists.
+Contemporary Ex-Votos is the first exhibition to pair 19–20th-century retablos from the New Mexico State University Art Museum’s Permanent Art Collection, the largest collection of retablos in the U.S., with new works by contemporary Latinx artists.
 The exhibition sheds light on the understudied iconographic and ideological aspects of ex-votos, a type of retablo—small devotional painting—depicting miracles painted on tin and found materials.

-This exhibition demonstrates the important place retablos hold in the history of the Americas; it recontextualizes studies of contemporary devotion in Latin America and the U.S. by commissioning artists to research the retablo collection.
+This exhibition, presented both at Gallery 400 and in an extension at the Jane Addams Hull House Museum, demonstrates the important place retablos hold in the history of the Americas.
+It recontextualizes studies of contemporary devotion in Latin America and the U.S. by commissioning artists to research the retablo collection.
 This show results in site-specific works that consider how retablos are more than by-products of colonialism, illuminating current socio-political issues of class, race, and gender through artistic methodologies of resistance.

 Emergent Latinx artists utilized the historic retablo collection to create and respond to ex-votos that challenge classification as part of the Mexican folk-art tradition depicting transhistorical religious narratives.
 The scale of the commissioned works, experimentation with the medium, and disparate approaches to contemporary devotion represent new perspectives on this important and often overlooked genre of art.
 “Artists undertake a dialogue between historical and new works, allowing us to make sense of ex-votos beyond ethnographic and artistic hierarchies,” said Dr. Ortega.